 The road to becoming a military aviator is one filled with difficult challenges.
 It takes extraordinary skill and precision to command the skies all while mastering what is also required to be an officer.
 While completing missions is paramount, a Marine Corps pilot’s role as a character model is just as important.
 Major Katie Higgins Cook of the U.S. Marine Corps knows just what it’s like.
 Armed with qualities of a good leader such as passion and perseverance, she makes her mark in the military through a life of service.
 In 2015, she shattered the glass ceiling and flew high as the first female pilot to perform with the Blue Angels team.
+As per Ed Kopko’s book, “Project Bold Life: The Proven Formula for Taking on Challenges and Achieving Happiness and Success”, “Pursuing boldness in our lives demands seeking a higher level of excellence.”
+Without question, Higgins’ bold life is a direct result of her pursuit of personal excellence!

 Now, she continues to lead and inspire Marines (firefighters, fuelers, and airfield maintainers) as commander of Airfield Operations Company, Marine Wing Support Squadron 271 at Marine Corps Axillary Landing Field Bogue, North Carolina.